status-im/nimbus-eth2/docs/the_nimbus_book/src/log-rotate.md

 [rotatelogs](https://httpd.apache.org/docs/2.4/programs/rotatelogs.html) is available on most servers and can be used with `Docker`, `Systemd` and manual setups to write rotated logs files.

-In particular, when using `Systemd` and its accompanying `Journald` log daemon, this setup avoids clogging the system log by keeping the Nimbus logs in a separate location.
+In particular, when `Systemd` and its accompanying `Journald` log daemon are used, this setup avoids clogging the system log by keeping the Nimbus logs in a separate location.

 ### Compression